 The fringing reefs around the Frankland Islands are a part of the Great Barrier Reef Marine Park and are home to a diverse array of marine life.
-You can see these on a day tour with us, exploring the underwater world on a Guided snorkel tour.
-Optional activities include an Adventure snorkel safari, Semi-submersible or Glass bottom boat tour, Guided island walk and Introductory or Certified scuba diving.
-Clear kayaks and Stand up paddle boards as well as Sea-doo scooters are available for hire.
+During your day tour you’ll have the chance to explore this underwater world on a guided snorkel tour.
+Optional activities include an adventure snorkel safari, guided island walk and certified scuba diving.
+Kayaks and stand-up paddle boards are available for hire.

-Our Guided island walk is a must!
-Join our marine naturalists for an informative and fascinating exploration of the island’s rockpools, birdlife and lush tropical vegetation.
+Our guided island walk is a must-do!
+Join our marine naturalists for an informative and fascinating exploration of the island’s rock pools, birdlife and lush tropical vegetation.

 The islands were named by Lieutenant James Cook in 1770, in honour of two 18th century sailors, Lord of the Admiralty and his nephew, both named Sir Thomas Frankland.